-I am a young professional living in the Whitehorse, Yukon Territory.
-I attended my first United Nations Convention on Biological Diversity (CBD) meeting in Japan in 2010 which lead to me spending a number of years as a strong advocate for biodiversity protection, youth engagement, and inter-generational dialogues in conservation decision-making processes.
+I am a young professional and outdoor adventurer living in Whitehorse, Yukon Territory.
+In my early 20s I had the opportunity to work closely with Dr. Jane Goodall which lead to me spending a number of years as a strong advocate for biodiversity protection, youth engagement, and inter-generational dialogues in conservation decision-making processes.
 I am the Co-founder the Global Youth Biodiversity Network and recently completed my six-year term on the Board of Directors for the Canadian Committee for IUCN.

 My research and professional interests include protected areas, wildlife and natural resources planning, landscape connectivity, citizen/community-based monitoring, and cumulative impact assessment.